Home for Global Students

 fish and chips

-First place naturally goes to Britain’s ‘national dish’ Fish and chips!
-People in the UK have been eating fish and chips since the 19th century.
-This favourite British street food is traditionally served wrapped in white paper or newspaper, and most people like to eat it with their fingers.
+Fish and chips is the most typical British food, also known as Britain’s ‘national dish’.
+The British have been eating fish and chips since the 19th century.
+This traditional British dish is typically served wrapped in white paper or newspaper, and most people enjoy eating it with their fingers.
 There are two main types of fish and chips: Cod Fish and Dock Fish, which taste the same, except for the fish species.
-The more traditional British way of eating it is with vinegar so that you can try it with a different flavour!
+The more traditional British way of eating it is with vinegar, so that you can try it with a different flavour!

 Sunday Roast